cirosantilli/markdown-style-guide/index.md

 ### Alternatives

 This guide was originally forked from [carwin/markdown-styleguide](https://github.com/carwin/markdown-styleguide/tree/9121c77bd177a3ade6713d50ab1228782d7c02a7).
-It has been extended considerably, some decisions were modified, and not original lines remain.
+It has been extended considerably, some decisions were modified, and no original lines remain.

 ## General rules